 Confectioner’s sugar, also known as powdered sugar, is made from finely ground cane or beet crystals.
 It is used to make the icing, frosting, and other sweet treats.
 They add lightness and volume to baked goods.

-Of the 64 sneaky names for sugar, watch out for Corn Syrup, a carbohydrate-based sweetener used in ketchup, canned fruit, salad dressing, and other condiments — and often undetected as sugar.
+Of the 64 nickname for sneaky link sugar, watch out for Corn Syrup, a carbohydrate-based sweetener used in ketchup, canned fruit, salad dressing, and other condiments — and often undetected as sugar.

 Corn syrup contains high levels of fructose, is loaded with calories, and can cause weight gain.
 So, always check for corn syrup, which is surprisingly the second ingredient in some products.
 Imagine the sugar content.

-Other names for corn syrup are High Fructose Corn Syrup and Maize Syrup.
+Other names of sugar alternatives for corn sugar are High Fructose Corn Syrup and Maize Syrup.